Riyaz5027/student-management-cpp/README.md

 Console app to
 add/
 search/
+update/
-update/delete students, with CSV save/load.
+delete students, with CSV save/load.

 A small project which helps to manage the student data
 - **Tech**: C++17, STL, file handling